-South Hills School understands that an interruption of a student's education may occur.
+SHSBT understands that an interruption of a student's education may occur.
 Students often reapply and finish their education at a later date.
-Students enrolled in an ASB/AST degree or diploma program at South Hills School must complete that program within 150% of the total program length.
+Students enrolled in an ASB/AST degree or diploma program at SHSBT must complete that program within 150% of the total program length.
 Please see the Financial Aid section of this catalog for information about specialized degree completion as it relates to financial aid eligibility.

-Educational Delivery Method ...
+Educational Delivery Method . . .

-South Hills School of Business & Technology primarily delivers residential learning.
+SHSBT primarily delivers residential learning.
 Some programs also include courses that are delivered through a hybrid and/or online modality.

-Changing Programs, Adding Courses & Withdrawing Courses.
+Changing Programs, Adding Courses & Withdrawing Courses . . .